roystharayil/BOOTCAMP/CONTRIBUTING.md

 Contributors will be acknowledged in the [CONTRIBUTORS.md](./CONTRIBUTORS.md) file and, where appropriate, in the tutorials they contribute to.

 ## Questions or Concerns?
-If you have any questions or concerns, please feel free to open an issue or contact [Roy] at [roystharayil@gmail.com].
+If you have any questions or concerns, please feel free to open an issue or contact Roy at roystharayil@gmail.com.

 Thank you for your contribution!
 We look forward to building an invaluable resource for beginner developers together!